I recently had a reader question sent via email –

 3 Things To Try on Your Temporary Install

 - Make a “post” or a “page” and view your site.

 - Do a search for Plugins and try installing one.

 - Under Appearances, choose a new “Theme” and see how your design changes.

 It’s a bit more complicated, but just so you know it’s out there – you can download a copy of WordPress on your own computer and install it with your computer set up as a server.

 Both these setups create a server with PHP/ MySQL (WordPress’s database language).
 From there you’ll install WordPress on your “server” and access it with your browser.

-Desktop Server is also really good freemium software that make the process on both Mac & Windows super-easy.
+Desktop Server is also a really good freemium software that makes the process on both Mac & Windows super-easy.